cedroux/vue-spatial-navigation/docs/v-focus.md

 You still have the option to use vue's event handling for key input: https://v3.vuejs.org/guide/events.html#key-modifiers

 All events with `v-sn-event` are registered with `mounted`.
 Meaning all events has to be registred at that time.
 The guard cases for those events has to be handled inside those events.
 They will always be fired no matter what.\
-If you want to be able to actually remove & re-add event listeners, you have to manually add the events as descriped in the original documentation for js-spatial-navigation.
+If you want to be able to actually remove & re-add event listeners, you have to manually add the events as descriped in the original documentation for js-spatial-navigation. \
+If you can fix this and update / remove the event listeners.
+You are more than welcome to contribute.